czbiohub-sf/sc2-illumina-pipeline/docs/running.md

 ### `--minDepth`

 Minimum depth at a position for an allele to be called.
 This is set to `10` by default, so if less than 10 reads align to a position, `N` will be called at that position.

-## AWS Batch specific parameters
-Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
-Please use the `-awsbatch` profile and then specify all of the following parameters.
-### `--awsqueue`
-The JobQueue that you intend to use on AWS Batch.
-If you are running with CZB credentials, the default queue will work.
-### `--awsregion`
-The AWS region to run your job in.
-Default is set to `us-west-2` but can be adjusted to your needs.

-Please make sure to also set the `-w/--work-dir` and `--outdir` parameters to a S3 storage bucket of your choice - you'll get an error message notifying you if you didn't.

 ## Variant calling